Hey Kids (Start Here)

 “I no longer need this sterile field,” Newt replies, sounding slightly more forgiving.
 “Hermann.
 Please just sit there, if you would, without moving, and try not to faint.”

-“Up,” Newt snaps, grabbing a handful of Hermann’s shirt and his elbow in a totally imperious, handsy-type way and dragging him to his feet.
+“Up.”
+Newt grabs a handful of Hermann’s shirt and his elbow in an imperious, handsy-type way and drags him to his feet.
 “Get up, you ridiculous man.”

-He snaps twice and the lights obligingly flash from on to off and back on, which he notes appreciatively before Dr. Geiszler gives him a sharp couchward press and says, “lie down,” in his most forbidding manner, which, truth be told, is not actually that forbidding.
-It’s maybe not the worst idea Newt has ever had though, because Hermann’s feeling a little weird, his leg hurts, he’s not sure what that’s about exactly, it seems unusual, and he’s leaning on Newt slightly because his gait just doesn’t feel like his gait is supposed to feel.
+He snaps twice and the lights obligingly flash from on to off and back on, which he notes appreciatively before Dr. Geiszler gives him a sharp couchward press and says, “Lie down,” in his most forbidding manner, which, truth be told, isn’t all that forbidding.
+It’s maybe not the worst idea Newt has ever had though, because Hermann’s feeling a little weird; his leg hurts, he’s not sure what that’s about exactly, it seems unusual.
+He’s leaning on Newt because his gait just doesn’t feel like his gait is supposed to feel.
 That’s weird; he’s not sure he likes that.
-It’s not far to the couch though, which is pretty great, because yeah, this lying down thing is seeming like a better plan all the time; he’s not sure he can keep all his running processes straight.
+It’s not far to the couch, though, which is pretty great, because yeah, this lying down thing is seeming like a better plan all the time; he’s not sure he can keep all his running processes straight.
 His sympathetic nervous system is making an attempt to shut down all the active programs in his head.

 So yeah.